 As a college town, you might think that State College is full of cheap beer.
 However, there are some really great craft beers that are made right in Centre County.

 During my visit, I had a chance to taste a few beers from Robin Hood Brewing Company in Bellefonte.
 Robin Hood Brewing has only been around since early 2014, but they’ve come a long way and serve up some very flavorful brews.
 Especially popular are their bright, but not super hoppy IPAs and their stouts.

-Robin Hood Brewing Company brews out of the Home D Pizzeria in Bellefonte,

-  but also sells their beer out of the Home D location in State College.
-While

-  you can’t tour the brewery, if you’re lucky, you might see the brewers at

-  work behind the large glass windows in the bar.
+Robin Hood Brewing Company brews out of the Home D Pizzeria in Bellefonte, but also sells their beer out of the Home D location in State College.
+While you can’t tour the brewery, if you’re lucky, you might see the brewers at work behind the large glass windows in the bar.

-  If you’re in the mood for craft beer, Otto’s Brewery and Happy Valley

-  Brewing Company also put out some great beers.
+If you’re in the mood for even more breweries near State College, PA, Otto’s Brewery and Happy Valley Brewing Company also put out some great beers.